The Moto G Stylus looks too good to cost just $300

 But these two phones have much more in common than the lack of numbers in their names.
 At their core, the Moto G Stylus and Moto G Power are the same phone.
 They have the same processor, RAM, screen, fingerprint reader and selfie camera.
 But things get interesting when you compare the differences between the two budget phones.

 At $250, the Moto G Power is $50 cheaper than the $300 Moto G Stylus.
+(The Stylus is not on sale in the UK or Australia.)
 The Moto G Power looks quiet and reserved in its Smoke Black finish while the Moto G Stylus and its Mystic Indigo color give off a flashy vibe.

 I appreciate the key feature of the Moto G Stylus.
 The stylus adds a level of precision that makes navigating the phone more efficient.
-However, I'm not a huge stylus person and this feature isn't for me.
-And that's okay because the Moto G Stylus is still a solid featured budget phone.
+Now, I'm not a huge stylus person and this feature isn't for me.
+But that's OK, because the Moto G Stylus is still a solid featured budget phone.

 I've been debating whether or not I'd recommend the Moto G Stylus to someone who doesn't want a stylus.
 It would be like buying a convertible car that you never intended to drive with the top down.

-I have to assume that's why Motorola released the Moto G Stylus and Moto G Power.
-If you're someone who needs a phone with an outstanding battery-life, get the Moto G Power.
-And if you're a person who loves the precision of a stylus or who enjoys sketching, the Moto G Stylus is waiting for you.
-But the stylus seems to be lacking software features that could make it more useful and I wish more apps took advantage of the stylus at a software level.
+I have to assume that's why Motorola released both the Moto G Stylus and Moto G Power at the same time.
+If you need a phone with outstanding battery life, get the Moto G Power.
+And if you love the precision of a stylus or enjoy sketching, the Moto G Stylus is waiting for you.
+But the stylus seems to be lacking software features that could make it more useful.
+I wish more apps took advantage of the stylus at a software level.

 Maybe another way of saying this is that the Moto G Stylus isn't a $300 Galaxy Note 10.